daveRendon/azinsider/docs/content/_index.md

 ---
-title: Azure Verified Modules
+title: AzInsider Home Page
 geekdocNav: true
 # geekdocAlign: center
 geekdocAnchor: true
 ---

-{{< hint type=caution icon=gdoc_date title="AVM Community Calls" >}}
+{{< hint type=caution icon=gdoc_date title="" >}}
-The AVM team is thrilled to announce the launch of our external community calls, tailored for individuals outside of Microsoft.
-We invite you to join us for insightful discussions and engaging conversations.
-To attend, simply visit our [dedicated page](/Azure-Verified-Modules/resources/community)!
+Welcome to the AzInsider repository – your gateway to deploying diverse workloads effortlessly in your Azure environment using the power of Bicep language.

+🌟 Star this repository now to stay updated and show your support for the project

 We look forward to connecting with you and fostering a vibrant community together!
 {{< /hint >}}